senotrusov/notes/arch-linux-installation.md

 The plan is to create a ~1 GiB EFI system partition for boot files and use the remaining space for the root partition.
 Swap will later be added as a regular file within the root filesystem to keep the layout flexible.

-Launch `parted` for interactive partitioning:
+Launch `parted` for interactive partitioning.

 ```sh
 parted "${target:?}"